What is Writer’s Block and How Can You Beat It? Seven Crucial Things to Try

 When you’re struggling to write, it can be hard to reach out to other people.
 Non-writers might not “get” it … but you may not want to admit to writing friends that you’re struggling.

-The thing is, we all have times when we’re blocked, or at least finding writing a hard slog.
-There are so many people out there who’d love to encourage you in your creative process.
+The thing is, we all have times when we’re blocked or stuck.
+There are so many people out there who’d love to support you in your creative process.

-In Writer’s Cafe, I always try to encourage people to “check in” with the group each week even if – especially if! – they’re having a hard time writing.
-We’re there to offer support as well as accountability.
+In Writer’s Cafe, I always encourage people to “check in” with the group each week even if – especially if! – they’re having a hard time writing.

 Getting one-to-one support can also be a great way to beat writer’s block.
-I find that people who come to me for writing coaching are often feeling stuck in some way.
-When they talk through their writing goals and share their writing with me, we can work together to get them moving again.
+People who come to me for writing coaching are usually feeling stuck in some way.
+When they talk through their writing goals and share their writing with me, we work together to get them moving again.

 About